testing-library/eslint-plugin-testing-library/docs/rules/await-fire-event.md

-# Enforce promises from fire event methods to be handled (await-fire-event)
+# Enforce promises from fire event methods to be handled (`testing-library/await-fire-event`)

 Ensure that promises returned by `fireEvent` methods are handled properly.